ADDA-html-css/learn-HTML-CSS/w2-design/notes_w2.md

 On the web, we use red green and blue for the basis of all colors.
 These are expressed by either rgb or hex values.

 There are 4 basic color schemes that designers use.
+Show using [Adobe Color App](https://color.adobe.com/).
 - Triad
 - Split Complimentary
 - Analogous
 - Monochromatic

-Just like with typography, colors can tell a story.
+When designing, colors can tell a story.
 - Think about your audience.
 - What feelings do you want to convey?
 - Colors can draw attention to elements and create emphasis.